Food Stall Applications For 2016

 Unless stated otherwise, all communication is via Email or telephone.
 Stall holders are required to maintain a permanent and reliable communication with the Festival Stall Manager.
 Delayed response to urgent matters may cause cancelation from the Stall holders list.

 The Pre-festival meeting will be held on-site on Friday 18th March 2015.
 Stall allocation will be advised at this meeting.
 This is not a compulsory meeting but can be very helpful especially for new stallholders to the festival.

 Tax invoices will be issued by Bluesfest Services Pty Ltd for payment and will be sent to you via email.
 Bluesfest does not supply receipts for payment.

 Payments are to be made to Bluesfest Pty Ltd by one of the following methods:

 Please post all payments to:

 P.O.
 Box 1606

-Byron Bay, NSW, 2481
+Byron Bay NSW 2481

-If a Stallholder is unable, due to weather or any other force majeure event, to conduct and operate their stalls, Bluesfest has no liability or obligation to refund their Bond or Stall fees.
+- Less than 30 days prior to the Festival will result in forfeiture of the bond and an additional 50% of the total site fee.
+If a Stallholder is unable, due to weather or any other force majeur event, to conduct and operate their Stalls, Bluesfest Pty Ltd has no liability or obligation to refund their deposit or Stall fees.

 Complete Food Stalls Application Now